 Push Approved Changes to Your Help Center

-Once you have reviewed all the changes for an article, click the Review Article button in the top-right corner of the page.
+Once you have reviewed all the changes for an article, click the Next button in the top-right corner of the page.
 This opens a confirmation popover where you can verify the article details before pushing.
 Click the update button (for example, Update Published Article or Update Draft, depending on the article's current status) to push your accepted changes to your Help Center.

 Pageloop uses the same editor as your Help Center, so the article you see in Pageloop is exactly what will appear on your Help Center after the update.
-The article's original status on your Help Center is maintained -- for example, a published article remains published after the update.
+The article's original status on your Help Center is maintained - for example, a published article remains published after the update.

 After the update is complete, Pageloop confirms that your changes are live and provides a link to view the updated article directly on your Help Center.